Tina04021997/EVCpipeline/README.md

 ```
 > If you are running whole exome files, specify `exome` for type and `genome` for whole genome samples in the sample.csv

-4. Due to TSCC memory issue, you will need to modify the temp files in:
+4. Due to TSCC memory issue, you will need to modify the temp folder path to some folder in restricted:
-  - `params.mkdup_temp_dir` in the `main.nf` file to some folder in restricted
+  - `$params.mkdup_temp_dir` in the `main.nf` file
-  -  **workDir** in the `nextflow.config` file to some folder in restricted
+  -  `$workDir` in the `nextflow.config` file
-5. Run the following code in your working directory using an interactive node:
+5. Run Nextflow in your working directory under an interactive node:
 ```
 # Activate your nextflow conda environment
 conda activate env_nf